mshablovskyy/gtp/README.md

 3. **Process JSON Files:**
    For every JSON file:
    - **Extract Metadata:** The program reads the JSON file to retrieve the name of the associated file and its original creation date.
-   - **Handle Naming Exceptions:** Google often shortens filenames or does not add parentheses like `(1)` to the name of the file, to which JSON file refers.
+   - **Handle Naming Exceptions:** Google often shortens filenames or does not add parentheses like `(1)` to the name of the file to which the JSON file refers.
 The program resolves these issues to accurately match files.
    - **Copy & Modify Files:**
      - Matched files are copied into a subfolder named by their year of creation (e.g., `Photos from 2008`).
      - Creation and modification dates are corrected.